alpacahq/user-docs/content/api-documentation/how-to/account/_index.md

 {{< code-example exampleId="accountInfo" pathURL="/api-documentation/how-to/account/examples">}}

+## View Gain/Loss of Portfolio
+You can use the information from the account endpoint to do things like calculating the daily profit or loss of your account.

+{{< code-example exampleId="gainloss" pathURL="/api-documentation/how-to/account/examples">}}

 ## Listen for Account Updates with Websockets
 You can use Websockets to receive real-time updates about the status of your account.
 You can see the full documentation [here](https://docs.alpaca.markets/web-api/streaming/#account-updates).